browserengineering/book/book/scheduling-and-threading.md

 next: skipped
 ...

-To be a capable application platform, the browser must execute applications quickly and user actions immediately.
+To be a capable application platform, the browser must run applications effieciently and stay responsive to user actions.
 To do so, the browser must explicitly choose which of its many tasks to prioritize and delay unnecessary tasks until later.
-Such a task queue system also allows the browser to split tasks across multiple threads, which makes the browser more responsive and better fit to modern hardware.
+Such a task queue system also allows the browser to split tasks across multiple threads, which makes the browser even more responsive and a better fit to modern multi-core hardware.

 Tasks and task queues
 =====================